 Now that I am creating a course about how to deal with students’ trauma, I find myself wondering more how to teach benevolence than how to maintain order in an online classroom.
 Moreover, by a sad twist of fate, I am also currently dealing with illness-related trauma in my own life, which has made me acutely aware of the value of sympathy.
 The lessons I write often describe the very symptoms of stress I myself am experiencing.
 Although I have learned a lot creating interactive exercises and informational videos, my personal perspective makes me wonder if we can really prepare people for trauma, or can only help them understand more about what it is and how to recover from it.

 The word “trauma” means “wound” in ancient Greek, which has made me think of dealing with trauma as licking a wound, and of building resilience as forming a scar—not as “solving a problem.”
 The time it takes for hurt to heal has also made me aware of the temporal aspect to trauma and resilience, which is also difficult to teach.
-Although I may be asking students taking the course to work through a sequence of pages within a specific period of time, any course I build cannot address the individuality of their grief and recovery.
+Although I may be asking students taking the class to work through a sequence of pages within a specific period of time, any course I build cannot address the individuality of their grief and recovery.
 I know that shared experiences, like those in a class, are reassuring, but what I really know about trauma, I have learned on my own.

 Although I am at the end of this blog entry, I cannot conclude with definitive pedagogical advice about how to cope with students’ or with your own trauma in the classroom, other than to recommend that you greet each occurrence with an open mind and heart.
 I have even less advice for students and teachers who are grieving together because of a communal tragedy, such as a school shooting, when the educators may be as traumatized as the students they are trying to help.
 I have, however, come to realize that to teach about trauma and resilience, you cannot depersonalize it.
 Keeping the classroom, whether physical or virtual, an emotionally antiseptic space devoid of all personal experience, is to ignore the humanity of your students.
 The real challenge facing teachers is, therefore, to make their presence felt and to treat students they may never see as individuals so as to better address the uniqueness of their traumas.